smikitky/utrad-werewolf/packages/docs/docs/admin.md

 An **non-player character (NPC) account** (aka "bot account") is a _virtual_ account you can create on God Mode.
 It is not associated with any sign-in method, so a real person cannot log-in with this type of account.
 NPCs can play Werewolf (with humans or other NPCs) by being controlled via God Mode or [via API](./bot).

-### Creating an NPC

-To create an NPC account, visit God Mode and use the "Add NPC Account" box.
-The user ID can be any unique string containing only alphanumerical characters and `_`, `-` (e.g., "bot-alice", "NPC_15293").

-### Removing Accounts

-It is not possible to remove an account, but you can block individual users from logging in in the "Authentication" section of the Firebase console.

 :::info

 Here is the overview of who can access which type of information.
 Firebase project admin is the person who set up the web app and the Firebase project.
 A God user refers to someone who has logged in to the web app and was granted God privilege from another God user.